Mary Jane Holmes Shipley Drake: Later life

 Mary Jane Holmes chose to remain with the Ford family, acting as a servant for a further four years in order to provide income for her parents, who had taken their other children, and moved to Marion County, where they owned a successful plant nursery.
 In 1857, when she was sixteen and wanted to marry, Ford demanded that the groom, Reuben Shipley (or Reuben Ficklin, depending on the source), pay him seven hundred and fifty dollars to be able wed Mary Jane, even though she had been legally released from his ownership by the Territorial Supreme Court four years earlier.
 Shipley, however, did not want to repeat the process, and agreed to pay the $750.

 Ruben and Mary Jane married and later bought an 80 acre farm near Corvallis, Oregon.
 They eventually had six children and became respected members of their community.
 After Ruben's death, Mary Jane married R.G.
 Drake in 1875.
-She died on the 26th of January, 1925, having outlived both husbands, and all but one of her children.
+She died on 26 January 1925, having outlived both husbands, and all but one of her children.